inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 #### CNNs

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Convolutional neural networks (CNNs) are very effective feature abstraction tools that can extract high-level information from large corpora and their embedded representations.
 CNNs have been used to create latent semantic representations of sentences, obtaining a global summarization of the sentence features through deep layers of convolutions [2].
+Often times, however,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;